-Take a relatively recent example from Canada – a marketing campaign by Staples, one of the largest stationery and office products companies in North America.
+Take an example from Canada a few years ago – a marketing campaign by Staples, one of the largest stationery and office products companies in North America.

-Staples decided to test once and for all which was better – the conventional print marketing put out by their ‘offline’ team or the email marketing put out by their ‘online’ team.
+Staples decided to test once and for all which was better – the conventional print marketing put out by their offline team or the digital marketing put out by their online team.

 So they divided up their database and did a test – one batch went via print only, one via email only, and a third batch got both an email and a print flyer.

-Interestingly, the test didn’t answer the question, as the email only and print only campaigns saw a very similar response rate.
+Interestingly, the test didn’t answer the question, as the digital only and print only campaigns saw a very similar response rate.

-Here’s the kicker, though: the combined print/email campaign pulled six times the response rate of either of the other two individual campaigns.
+Here’s the kicker, though: the combined print/digital campaign pulled six times the response rate of either of the other two individual campaigns.

-A while back, when I set up a site for fans of Italian cars (www.italiancar.net), the original focus was on promoting it exclusively online, but I soon found that offline promotion worked really well to drive people to the site.
+A while back, when I set up a site for fans of Italian cars (it's still there, but not updated as frequently as before - italiancar.com.au), the original focus was on promoting it exclusively online, but I soon found that offline promotion worked really well to drive people to the site.

-I got some smart looking fridge magnets made and would give them away instead of business cards, often leaving them under the windscreen wipers of Italian cars I spotted (or throwing them on the seats of the open top Ferraris etc when parked).
+I got some reasonably smart looking fridge magnets made, and would give them away instead of business cards, often leaving them under the windscreen wipers of Italian cars I spotted (or throwing them on the seats of the open top Ferraris etc when parked!).

-The magnets were a talking point and a simple and non-intrusive way of promoting the site.
-The site went on to hit 75,000 visitors a month based on a mix of off and online promotion.
+The magnets were a talking point and a simple and fun way of promoting the site.
+The site went on to hit a peak of 75,000 visitors a month based on a mix of off and online promotion.